bennyhuo/KotlinBlogTranslation/original/Kotlin M4 is Out!.md

 <p></p>
 {% endraw %}

-Every data class gets a copy() function that has <em>default values</em> for all parameters, so that you can specify only those ones you want to change.
-Since Kotlin supports <em>named arguments</em>, all you need to do is say ‘copy(property1 = v1, property3 = v2)’, and all the other properties will be copied, while ‘property1’ and ‘property3’ will be changed.
+Every data class gets a copy() function that has *default values* for all parameters, so that you can specify only those ones you want to change.
+Since Kotlin supports *named arguments*, all you need to do is say ‘copy(property1 = v1, property3 = v2)’, and all the other properties will be copied, while ‘property1’ and ‘property3’ will be changed.
 # Declaration-site variance in… Java

 There will be a separate post on this, but I’ll give a short announcement here.
 We all know that Java makes you write ‘List<? extends Foo>’ [whenever you don’t mean to modify that list](http://www.eecs.qmul.ac.uk/~mmh/APD/bloch/generics.pdf) .
 As you [know](http://blog.jetbrains.com/kotlin/2012/09/kotlin-m3-is-out/) , Kotlin has declaration-site variance and read-only interfaces for collections, so that ‘List<String>’ can go where ‘List<Object>’ is expected.
 Now, when you have this function in Kotlin: